CKDA RHYTHM PIRATES

 Company dancers must keep their tuition current.
 Fundraising may be done to help with the cost, but all studio tuition must be paid before fees can be applied to competitions or conventions.

-We will attend at least 3 competitions during the year.
+We will attend 3 or more competitions during the year.
 These are typically in the spring, but sometimes in late fall.
 This will require usually 2 nights in a hotel and your expenses while there.
-Convention/Competition fees run anywhere from $160 to $400 per event, depending on the convention and the number of routines your child is in.
+Team members are responsible for their stay in a hotel, competition/convention fees, costume and accessory fees, choreography fees, etc. Team dancing can be very time consuming and costly.

 Required skills for Junior Company: At least one split, chaine’, jete’, single pirouette, basic understanding of steps.